mrterry/yoink/README.rst

 particularly convenient.

-Yoink provides scripts to yoink the data out of rasterized images as well as a set of matplotlib-based widgets that assist in doing so.
+Yoink provides scripts to yoink the data out of rasterized images as well as a set of backend independent matplotlib widgets that assist in doing so.

-Yoink does not require exotic dependencies, only `numpy`, `scipy`, and `matplotlib`.  (planned) If `scikit-image` is available, yoink can guess the cropping and rotation of a figure.
+Yoink does not require exotic dependencies, only `python 2.7`, `numpy`, `scipy`, and `matplotlib`.  (planned) If `scikit-image` is available, yoink can guess the cropping and rotation of a figure.

 The easiest way to use yoink is to use the executables `yoink_cmap` and `yoink_points` (planned).